papaeye/elscreen/Readme.md

 The preferred way to install ElScreen is through [MELPA](http://melpa.org) and `package.el`.
 If you have Emacs 24, you should already have `package.el`.
-To enable MELPA, add something like the following in your `.emacs.d` file:
+To enable MELPA, add something like the following in your `.emacs.d/init.el` file:

     (add-to-list 'package-archives
          '("melpa" . "http://melpa.org/packages/") t)